aaronquach123/orm-ecommerce-backend/README.md

   ## Installation
   1. Clone repo to desktop
+  2. Go to .env and update credentials with yours
-  2. Enable database by running source db/schema.sql in mysql.
+  3. Enable database by running source db/schema.sql in mysql.
-  3. run npm run seed to get all the tables  and to populate the tables with your data.
+  4. run npm run seed to get all the tables  and to populate the tables with your data.
-  4. Run npm start to initialize your server.
+  5. Run npm start to initialize your server.
-  5. Update check and post new items through insomnia
+  6. Update check and post new items through insomnia

   ## Usage
   Check this video for a complete tutorial!